 Resources are automatically created from this package after having deployed the ServicePilot Agent along with the proper Java APM library configuration.
 It monitors HTTP(S) web requests from Java processes.

 This gathers summarized statistics (min,max,avg...) per Java application such as:

 - Requests per minute

-- HTTP return codes and methods
+- Sum of requests by HTTP return codes and methods

-- Number of transactions in each response time range
+- Number of requests in each response time range

 - Established vs. Timed-out requests

 - Host and web page path

 - Real User Response time